Walmtech/smartie4kodi/README.md

-# kodi4smartie
+# smartie4kodi
 Kodi support for LCD Smartie

-Fork of orginal to setup feature for my own needs.
+Fork of orginal Kodi4Smartie to setup some new features for my own needs.
+Moved source from Nuget to vcpkg and retargeted to Visual Studio 2022 Removed Test section I wasn't using.
+Currently V1.01 same as orginal no new features Renamed to follow Kodi Trademark rules.

 ![](/docs/smartie4kodi1.png)